bri-oss/template-informasi-rekening-php/README.md

 1. copy .env file by typing 'cp .env.example .env' in the terminal
 2. fill the .env file with the required values
 3. install php package by typing 'composer install' in the terminal
-4. change the account and partnerId variables accordingly in src/index.php
+4. change the account, channelId and partnerId variables accordingly in src/index.php
+5. Change the minute variable to determine how long it takes to retrieve a fresh access token.
-5. run the program by typing 'php src/index.php serve' in the terminal
+6. run the program by typing 'php src/index.php serve' in the terminal
 ```

 ## Caution